- Choosing the languages supported by the project and the analysis

 Languages that use a specific character set

-If your application supports languages that use specific character sets (Greek, Russian, ...), you must enter the translation of the different messages by using these character sets.
+If your application supports languages that use specific character sets (Greek, Russian, etc.), the different messages must be translated using these character sets.

 WINDEV allows you to automatically manage the use of specific character sets in the editor.